 \begin{proof} Suppose that~$\Pi_2 \setminus \Pi_1$ contains non-principal partitions which are hugged in~$\Pi_2$.
 Then the cube~$c(\Pi_1, \Pi_2; \alpha)$ is retracted during the process by removing these hugged partitions and pushing in along the corresponding subface.
 Now suppose that~$\Pi_2 \setminus \Pi_1$ does not contain any partitions hugged in~$\Pi_2$, but one could add some partition~$\calQ$ to~$\Pi_2$ such that~$\calQ$ is hugged in~$\Pi_2 \cup \calQ$.
 Then the cube~$c(\Pi_1, \Pi_2 \cup \calQ; \alpha)$ will have been retracted via~$c(\Pi_1, \Pi_2; \alpha)$.
 In both cases,~$c(\Pi_1, \Pi_2; \alpha)$ is not found in~$\res$.

-Conversely, the only way for a cube to be retracted is to either contain hugged partitions, or be the face along which we push in.
+Conversely, the only way for a cube~$c(\Pi_1, \Pi_2)$ to be retracted is for either~$\Pi_2 \setminus \Pi_1$ to contain hugged partitions, or to be the face along which we push in.
 In the latter case, necessarily we can add a non-principal partition~$\calQ$ to~$\Pi_2$ which becomes hugged in~$\Pi_2 \cup \calQ$. \end{proof}

 This proposition motivates the following definition of a `redundant' cube in~$\spine$.

 \begin{definition} A cube~$c(\Pi_1, \Pi_2)$ in~$\spine$ is \emph{redundant} if~$\Pi_2 \setminus \Pi_1$ contains no non-principal partitions which are hugged in~$\Pi_2$, and one cannot add a new non-principal partition to~$\Pi_2$ which would be hugged in~$\Pi_2$. \end{definition}